elementary/website/docs/learning-the-basics.md

 ### Resizing {#resizing}

-Most app windows can be resized by draging from any edge of the window.
+Most app windows can be resized by dragging from any edge of the window.
 You can also secondary-click a window's header bar and choose **Resize** or press <kbd>Alt</kbd><kbd>F8</kbd> to enter a resize mode: move the mouse cursor in the direction you want to resize the window.

 ## Multitasking {#multitasking}